mackenzierae24/echolens/README.md

 3. **Check that your virtual environment is activated** (`(venv)` should show in terminal)
 4. **Verify your API key is correct** in the `.env` file

----

 ## 🏁 Success Checklist

-✅ Python installed and working
+- ✅ Python installed and working
-✅ VS Code installed with Python extension
+- ✅ VS Code installed with Python extension
-✅ Project downloaded and opened in VS Code
+- ✅ Project downloaded and opened in VS Code
-✅ Virtual environment created and activated
+- ✅ Virtual environment created and activated
-✅ Required packages installed
+- ✅ Required packages installed
-✅ OpenAI API key added to `.env` file
+- ✅ OpenAI API key added to `.env` file
-✅ Dialect samples initialized
+- ✅ Dialect samples initialized
-✅ App runs locally at `http://localhost:8501`
+- ✅ App runs locally at `http://localhost:8501`
-✅ Analysis works when you input text
+- ✅ Analysis works when you input text
-✅ (Optional) App deployed to Streamlit Cloud
+- ✅ (Optional) App deployed to Streamlit Cloud

 **Congratulations!
 You now have EchoLens running and can start exploring the hidden influences in your language! 🎉**

+## 📄 License

+This project is open source.
+Feel free to contribute and improve EchoLens!